peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 ### FromString
-    public static EFloat FromString​(java.lang.String str, EContext ctx) Creates a binary float from a text string that represents a number.
-For more information, see the <code>FromString(string, int, int, EContext)</code>
+    public static EFloat FromString​(java.lang.String str, EContext ctx) Creates a binary floating-point number from a text string that represents a number.
+For more information, see the <code>FromString(string, int, int, EContext)</code> method.
- method.

 **Parameters:**

-* <code>str</code> - A text string to convert to a binary float.
+* <code>str</code> - A text string to convert to a binary floating-point number.

 * <code>ctx</code> - An arithmetic context specifying the precision, rounding, and exponent range to apply to the parsed number.
 Can be null.